renanwolf/UniRate/README.md

 It **only works on Unity 2019.3 or newer**, since its use the new Unity `OnDemandRendering` API.
 For any previous version the render interval will always be 1, ignoring the requests.

-To verify if the current frame will render just access the `WillRender` property inside the `RateManager` instance.
+To verify if the current frame will render just access the `RenderInterval.WillRender` property inside the `RateManager` instance.

 ## Ready to use Components